Tennessee Firearm Bill of Sale

 Does a firearm bill of sale need to be notarized in Tennessee?

-Is a bill of sale required to transfer a firearm title in Tennessee?
+Is a bill of sale required for a private firearm sale in Tennessee?

 Ready to create your Tennessee firearm bill of sale?